 Instructions

-- Cook the rice in salted water.
-Set aside and let it cool.
-Saute onions and carrots together until they soften.
-Set aside and let it cool.
+- Cook the rice in salted water per package instructions.
+Set aside to cool.
+In a large skillet, sauté the onions and carrots together in oil until they soften and the onion turns translucent.
+Set aside to cool.

 Can I use boneless chicken breast for this recipe I know it will reduce the flavor but I want to use what's in my freezer